-ing between physicians on call at local hospitals and neurosurgeons on call at the UNN.
+Neurosurgeons and radiologists at the UNN also have immediate access to the EHR and the PACS at home.
+This supports joint decision making between physicians on call at local hospitals and neurosurgeons on call at the UNN.
 All cases with aSAH are routinely transferred.
-An advanced air ambulance service continuously operates 6 rotor wing and 6 fixed-wing air ambulances.
-This enables rapid transfer despite long geographic distances (air-line 942 km from the south of Nordland to the Russian border in the east of Finnmark County, and a total area of 112 985 km2, corresponding to the land area of Pennsylvania10).
-In exceptional situations, weather conditions, logistic, or capacity problems can obstruct transfer.
+An advanced air ambulance service continuously operates six rotor wing and six fixed wing air ambulances.
+This enables rapid transfer despite long geographical distances (air-line 942 km from the south of Nordland to the Russian border in the east of

+Finnmark county, and a total area of 112 985 km2, corresponding to the land area of Pennsylvania 10).
+In exceptional situations, weather conditions, logistic or capacity problems can obstruct transfer.